-Interrogative adjectives, on the other hand, modify a noun.
+Interrogative adjectives, on the other hand, modify a noun (just like regular Latin adjectives).
 The English interrogative adjectives are which? and what?
 We use them along with a noun to ask which person is doing something or what house is on fire.

 The Latin interrogative adjective is quī, quae, quod.
 Just like in English, it modifies a noun.

 Quī frāter est rēx? = Which brother is the king?

 Quae sella est bona? = Which chair is good?